Developing Solutions Through Space Data

 The world is facing urgent challenges like climate change, water scarcity and food shortages.
 Earth observation data, collected from outer space, is a vital tool to tackle these issues.
 This data, which includes satellite imagery, offers accurate and publicly accessible information on the atmosphere, oceans, ecosystems, land cover and urban areas.

 In November 2023, an international competition was launched to help a more diverse audience learn how to tackle real-world problems with space-generated data.
-The Pale Blue Dot: Visualization Challenge was developed by the National Aeronautics and Space Administration (NASA) and the U.S. Mission to International Organizations in Vienna (UNVIE) in collaboration with the United Nations Office for Outer Space Affairs (UNOOSA).
+The Pale Blue Dot: Visualization Challenge was developed by the National Aeronautics and Space Administration (NASA) and the U.S. Mission to International Organizations in Vienna (UNVIE) in collaboration with the United Nations Office for Outer Space Affairs (UNOOSA)

 The virtual challenge, which ended in January 2024, drew nearly 1,600 participants from 100 countries, with 70 percent having no prior experience with Earth observation data.
 They created visualizations to support Sustainable Development Goals (SDGs) like zero hunger, clean water and climate action.
 Each entry included a visualization image and an explanation of its real-world and ethical implications.
 Expert judges selected winners based on impact, integrity, technical rigor, usability and interpretability.